 Project management and product management often get confused, and sometimes jobs will be advertised where it’s clear that the role is project management and the title is Product Manager.
 Or vice versa!

 The two roles do have some similarities, and we’ll look at those in just a minute.
-There are differences though – the job titles are definitely not interchangeable although both are fantastic careers with plenty of opportunities for the right candidates.
+There are differences though – the job titles are not interchangeable although both are fantastic careers with plenty of opportunities for the right candidates.

 But what if you want to move from project management into a more product-focused role?
 Is it possible?
 Yes, of course!
 Let’s look at how.